DNA levels in blood tracked during cancer operations

 Summary

 This study looked at how DNA from tumors changes in the blood before, during, and after surgery for breast, prostate, or colon cancer.
-Thirty adults having curative surgery provided blood samples to track these DNA levels.
-The goal was to gather basic information that could help design future studies on how different surgical methods or drugs might affect cancer spread.
+Thirty adults having curative surgery provided blood samples to measure these DNA levels.
+The goal was to understand the natural pattern of DNA changes, which can help design future studies on how different surgical techniques or drugs might affect cancer spread.

 Disclaimer